|10/8/2017| [Show less]

 |2/11/2018| [Show less]

-We will delve into logical deduction problems, where we compare multiple logical statements, and determine their values (true or false) based on the value of some combination of them.
+We delved into logical deduction problems, where we compare multiple logical statements, and determine their values (true or false) based on the value of some combination of them.

 |2/25/2018| [Show less]